Marcus-Nastasi/Marcus-Nastasi/README.md

 ## Welcome to my GitHub profile!

-I'm a passionate Fullstack Software Engineer currently pursuing a degree in Systems Analysis and Development at Universidade Presbiteriana Mackenzie.
+I'm a passionate Software Engineer currently pursuing a degree in Systems Analysis and Development at Universidade Presbiteriana Mackenzie.

 ### About Me